Battle of Long Island: Conclusion of the campaign

-The British were stunned to find that Washington and the Continental Army had escaped.
-Later that day, on August 30, British troops occupied Washington and the Continental Army's fortifications.
+The British were stunned to find Washington and the Continental Army had escaped.
+Later that day on August 30, British troops occupied the Continental Army's abandoned fortifications.
 When news of the battle reached London, it led to many celebratory festivities.
 Bells were rung across the city, candles were lit in windows, and King George III awarded Howe the Order of the Bath.
 Washington's defeat, in the opinions of some, revealed his deficiencies as a military strategist.
 Splitting his forces resulted in his largely inexperienced generals misunderstanding the state of the battle, and his raw troops fled in disorder at the first shots.
 However, Washington and the Continental Army's daring retreat later that night has been seen by some historians as one of General Washington's greatest military accomplishments.
 Other historians concentrate on the failure of British naval forces to prevent the withdrawal.

 Howe remained inactive for the next half month, not attacking until September 15 when he landed a force at Kip's Bay.
 The British quickly occupied the city.
 Although American troops delivered an unexpected check to the British at Harlem Heights in mid-September, Howe defeated Washington in battle again at White Plains and then again at Fort Washington.
 Because of these defeats, Washington and the army retreated across New Jersey and into Pennsylvania.
-On September 21, a fire of uncertain origin destroyed a quarter of New York City.
-In the immediate aftermath of the fire, Nathan Hale was executed for spying.